ImLyod/LyodsTweak/README.md

 - [SpeedGuide](https://www.speedguide.net/)

 ### Disclaimer
-This application grabs your desktop username to count unique users and is sent to a private discord channel ([Example](https://i.imgur.com/vNtGUec.png)).
-No other data is sent.
+<sup>This application grabs your desktop username to count unique users and is sent to a private discord channel ([Example](https://i.imgur.com/vNtGUec.png)).
+No other data is sent.</sup>